- Sells core materials of the Suzuki method, and a variety of other music-related educational items.

 Festival concerts are large group performances.
 All students participate in the festival concert for their instrument area.
 Daily repertoire classes prepare students for the festival concerts.
 ASI alumni and teacher trainees are invited to participate in the festival concert for their instrument.
-Check out the Violin, Viola, and Cello repertoire list or the Piano repertoire list to know what to prepare.
+Check out the Violin, Viola, Cello, Bass, Piano, Harp, and Voice repertoire list to know what to prepare.

 - Held throughout the day on Friday.

 - Recommended attire is “Sunday best”.
 (No mini-skirts please.)

 - Piano students must complete their festival concert form and turn it in to their master class (A class) teacher on Monday.

 - Orchestra classes will perform a mini-concert during the last 15 minutes of their scheduled class period.

 On Tuesday each week ASI faculty will present a recital.
 This free performance allows students, parents, teachers, and the public to hear the ASI faculty perform.
 Come listen to the faculty you are working with every day, and be inspired!

 - Guest Artist Recital